 - Obtain twenty-four (24) contact training hours in subjects that relate to door and locks per four (4) year period.
 Members completing a module of training will secure a certificate that states the training title and the number of training hours.
 Students may use these training hours to satisfy NLI’s CEP requirements.
 Members must retain the issued certificates to present at time of their Certification Renewal.
 A renewal sponsor application from will attest that you continue to perform locksmith duties as described in NLI’s Locksmith Code of Ethics.
-NOTE: The CEP requirement will be deferred for recertifications until 12/31/2021.
-RECERTIFICATION APPLICATION LINK
+NOTE: The CEP requirement will be deferred for recertifications until 12/31/2022.
+RECERTIFICATION APPLICATION LINK CEU TRACKER LINK

 The Continuing Education Point, CEP was created to define smaller continuing education opportunities outside of the accepted definition of a Continuing Education Unit, CEU as defined by the IACET.
 It defines one (1) CEU is equal to ten (10) contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
 The Certified Facility Locksmith course for example provides four (4) CEUs for its 40-hour course.

 For recording purposes, reciprocal CEPs will be allowed as follows:

 - One (1) Hour Instructor-led Training Sessions = One (1) CEP point

 - Forty-Five (45) Minute Online Training Sessions = One (1) CEP point

 - Ten (10) CEP points = One (1) CEU, Continuing Education Unit